nickolamaz/blog/_posts/2022-06-14-kubernetes-node-affinity.md

 kubectl label nodes <node-name> <key>=<value>
 ```

-The PodSpec for the nodeSelector is as follows;
+The PodSpec for the nodeSelector is as follows.

 ```yaml
 spec: